lalazari/Video_Converter/README.md

 					2 = 90CounterClockwise
 					3 = 90Clockwise and Vertical Flip

-	**extract_audio**: Converts a video to .waf file format
+- **extract_audio:** Converts a video to .waf file format

-	**extract_frames**: Extracts all the frames from the input video.
+- **extract_frames:** Extracts all the frames from the input video.
 Extracted frames are in .bmp format with a unique id.